danielabar/meblog/src/markdown/capybara-selenium-webdriver-element-not-clickable.md

   - "Rails Feature Test Solved by Regex"
 ---

 This post will walk you through how to troubleshoot the "Element is not clickable at point...
 Other element would receive the click" error when running Selenium based tests with Capybara.
-I encountered this recently when a feature test started breaking when running as part of the Continuous Integration checks on a project I'm working on, which is run with a Github Actions workflow.
+I encountered this recently when a feature test that had been passing for years, suddenly started breaking when running as part of the Continuous Integration checks on a project I'm working on, which is run with a Github Actions workflow.

 ## Test Failure